Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 Richland

 Richland, including nearby Lacona and Pulaski areas, knows what heavy snow and serious seasonal weather can do.
-A pool that is barely hanging on is not likely to age gracefully here.
 Homeowners often get more long term value from reclaiming the yard than from trying to keep a tired pool alive.

 Sandy Creek and the Village of Sandy Creek

 Sandy Creek can be beautiful, but it is also another place where exposure matters.
 Wind, snow, and moisture all chip away at older outdoor structures.
-Pool removal lets the yard become a space for people again, not a place where you walk around a big maintenance problem.
+Pool removal lets the yard become a space for people again.

 Schroeppel and the Village of Phoenix

 Schroeppel and Phoenix area homeowners often have backyards that could be doing more.
 A worn out pool can block better possibilities.
-Once it is removed, you can create a backyard that feels connected, comfortable, and easier to use with family and friends.
+Once it is removed, you can create a backyard that feels connected, comfortable, and easier to use.

 Scriba

 Scriba properties can benefit a lot from removing pool clutter and replacing it with clean, durable design.
-If the yard feels fragmented now, that is often because the pool dictated everything around it.
-Once it is gone, you finally get layout freedom.
+Once the pool is gone, you finally get layout freedom.

 Volney